MDL definitions

 AV(abb,SOMETHING)

-Definition that UndoManager uses in its MDL files to create branch anchors to pipes and HVAC parts.
+Definition that the UndoManager uses in its MDL files to create branch anchors to pipes and HVAC parts.

 C_ACCEPT_BY